solana-foundation/developer-content/content/courses/state-compression/generalized-state-compression.md

 path, which includes one proof node for every layer of the tree.
 For a tree with a max depth of 14, there will be 14 proof nodes in total.
 Each proof node adds 32 bytes to the transaction, and without careful management, large trees could exceed the transaction size limit.

-Storing proof nodes onchain via the canopy helps optimize composability, allowing other programs to interact with your state-compressed program without exceeding transaction size limits.
+Storing more proof nodes onchain (i.e., having a deeper canopy) allows other programs to interact with your tree without exceeding transaction limits, but it also uses more onchain storage.
+Consider the complexity of interactions with your tree when deciding on an appropriate canopy depth.

 ### Balancing Trade-offs